Jellehegeraat/WinampRadio/README.md

 * open up node.js cmd

-* Go to the src map
+* Navigate to the src map

 * Use the next code
 ```